ganesshkumar/Computer-0.1/README.md

 Following the course [The Nand2Tetris](http://www.nand2tetris.org/course.php), I am trying to build a computer from NAND gates and D flip-flop.

 Building the computer consists of two modules:
- * Hack, the hardware hierarchy
+ * Hhardware hierarchy
- * Jack, the software hierarchy
+ * Software hierarchy

 ### Hack
  * ~~Boolean Logic~~